awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 You can work with tags using the AWS Management Console, the AWS CLI, and the Amazon EC2 API\.

 If you're using AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to create, edit, or delete tags\.
-For more information, see [Controlling Access to Amazon EC2 Resources](UsingIAM.md)\.
+For more information, see [Identity and Access Management for Amazon EC2](security-iam.md)\.

 ## Tagging Your Resources<a name="tag-resources"></a>